santiago-schnell/Error-Estimates-for-MM-Progress-Curves/README.md

 # Error-Estimates-for-MM-Progress-Curves
-The repository contains the core 4 Python scripts used for the numerical simulations of paper:
+The repository contains the core four Python scripts used for the numerical simulations of paper:

+Wylie Stroberg, Santiago Schnell (2016).
-"On the estimation errors of K<sup>M<\sup> and V from time-course experiments using the Michaelis–Menten equation" Wylie Stroberg, Santiago Schnell
+On the estimation errors of K<sub>M</sub> and V from time-course experiments using the Michaelis–Menten equation _Biophysical Chemistry_ **219**, 17-27.
-Biophysical Chemistry
-Volume 219, December 2016, Pages 17-27

 * MM_error.py - This script contains all the functions needed for the analysis.
 There are a number of